 The Number One Rule.

 I travel all over Vermont working with many different kinds of people and their dogs.
 I’ve gotten pretty good at sizing up a household the minute I walk in the door.
-I had a call from some perspective clients recently, who were essentially sending up an S.O.S. signal.
+I had a call from some prospective clients recently, who were essentially sending up an S.O.S. signal.
 They were completely overwhelmed by their dogs and how soon can you get here?

 Upon my first visit, I was greeted at the door by three Golden Retrievers who were so excited to see me that they knocked over the umbrella stand while taking turns bouncing off my chest, then dashed out the front door, one jumped in the fish pond, the others made a pass around the driveway through mud and rain and then all three ran back into the house leaving a trail of muddy paw prints behind them.